 BLOOD RUNS DOWN

-short movie by Zandashé Brown
+short film by Zandashé Brown

 It’s the night before Ana’s fifth birthday and Elize wants to make sure all is in order to give her daughter the best celebration yet.
 Invitations have been sent, food has been prepared, and Ana’s last braid is finally secured, meaning it’s time to rest before the big day.
 Consistently weary from the never-ending job of single motherhood with no outlets for her own care, Elize searches for a place for her own peace and vulnerability.
 But for women like her, vulnerability comes with a price.